rhel-labs/instruqt/satellite-basics/09-updateerratum/assignment.md

 ---
 <!-- markdownlint-disable MD033 -->

-Red Hat Product Errata are contain advisories on bug fixes, security, and enhancement on software installed on your RHEL host, based on analysis by Red Hat engineers.
+Red Hat Product Errata are advisories on bug fixes, security, and enhancement on software installed on your RHEL host, based on analysis by Red Hat engineers.
 Red Hat Satellite provides a simple method for applying these fixes to hosts.
 We'll walk through those steps.

 For more information on Red Hat Errata, [please visit this page](https://access.redhat.com/articles/2130961).